A blog is a great way to connect with other people, express yourself creatively, and maybe make a little income on the side.

 One optional feature is domain privacy.
 When you register for a website, certain information must be made publicly available.
-If you select the option for “domain privacy,” SiteGround will keep the information that it’s not required to post private.
+If you select the option for “domain privacy,” SiteGround will only post the required information publically and will keep the rest of your information private.
 It’s debatable how valuable this option is, but I tend to be cautious when it comes to my personal data.
 For that reason, I opted for this feature.

-A second optional feature is the SitegGround (SG) Site Scanner, which will scan your website daily and notify you if someone hacks your website or inserts malicious code.
-I opted out of this one, but it might be a good idea if you’re collecting any type of payment or personal information your website.
+A second optional feature is the SG Site Scanner, which will scan your website daily and notify you if someone hacks your website or inserts malicious code.
+I opted out of this one, but it might be a good idea if you’re collecting any type of payment or personal information on your website.